Here you can find KPIs for Deutsche Telekom's central compliance measures.

 The following diagram shows the number of inquiries received by topic.

 On our intranet, we offer our employees comprehensive information about compliance.
 In addition, we regularly train and sensitize our employees through compliance training and other compliance information such as newsletters or mailings.
-Classroom training and various interactive eLearning formats on compliance topics are available.
-For executives and management, specially tailored face-to-face training courses on compliance and anti-corruption are carried out.
-The training content illustrates the special responsibility of the managers.
+Classroom training and various eLearning formats on compliance topics are available.
+Specially tailored classroom training courses on compliance and anti-corruption are held for managers and executives.
+The training content sensitizes managers to their special role and responsibility.
+In 2024, we conducted face-to-face training sessions with the Executive Board and top management, in which the best course of action in typical compliance dilemma situations was discussed and developed together on the basis of case studies.

 As the world becomes increasingly complex and we are all confronted with new challenges and regulations every day, it is more important than ever to sharpen the inner compass of our employees so that they can act confidently and with integrity in different situations.
 For this purpose, we have developed the ICARE-Check, a self-test with five simple questions.
 It provides guidance to all employees on how to make a responsible decision in difficult situations.